rainchen/MacOS-Agent/README.md

 - ask Siri for what is the weather like tomorrow
 - ask Siri for what ...

+### Math calculation

+* 9.11 and 9.9——which is bigger?
+  run code to compute the result
+* If a banana weighs 0.5 pounds, I have 7 pounds of bananas and 9 oranges, how many fruits do I have in total? run code to compute the result

 ###  Acts as Code playground